 It’s super easy!
 You can make this easy cookie dough in about 5 minutes in one small microwave-safe bowl.

-2. Add in the brown and white sugar, baking soda, vanilla extract, and a pinch of salt.
+Add in the brown and white sugar, baking soda, vanilla extract, yogurt, and a pinch of salt.
 Stir it together.
 You can use a regular spoon or a little spatula for this.

-4. Divide dough into 2 portions for jumbo cookies, or into 4 portions for standard-sized cookies.
+Divide dough into 4 portions.
 Try to make sure the chocolate chips are more or less evenly divided between the portions.
+Use your hands to shape the dough into balls.

-5. Roll the cookies into balls in your palm.
-Place on a lined baking tray and bake for 10-12 minutes.
+Bake for 11-14 minutes.
 Allow to cool on the tray for a few minutes before enjoying!

 Tips for the Best Chocolate Chip Cookies